 Being haunted by terrifying creatures while trying to solve an unfolding mystery was hugely enjoyable, and it’s something we remember fondly.
 The Dark Pictures Anthology is set to introduce a new series of horror stories, starting with Man of Medan in 2019.

-Trusted Reviews has compiled everything you need to know about The Dark Pictures Anthology including all the latest news, release date, gameplay and more.
+Trusted Reviews has compiled everything you need to know about The Dark Pictures Anthology: Man of Medan including all the latest news, release date, gameplay and more.

 Related: Upcoming Xbox One Games

 The Dark Pictures Anthology – what is it?

 Described as “intense standalone horror games” by Supermassive CEO Pete Samuels, it will follow in the footsteps of Until Dawn where “your decisions, your reactions to horror thrown at you, will determine who will and who won’t survive.”